KeckObservatory/RemoteObserving/README.md

     ssh_pkey: '~/.ssh/id_rsa'
     ```

-- **Configure Local VNC Viewer Software:** This is where one sets `vncviewer` with the path and executable for the local VNC viewer client (we recommend TigerVNC as the most compatible with our system).
+- **Configure Local VNC Viewer Software:** This is where one sets `vncviewer` with the path and executable for the local VNC viewer client.
 Some VNC viewers (such as the built in macOS one) may need a prefix such as `vnc://` which can be set via the `vncprefix` value.
-Options which should be passed to the vncviewer application are set in the `vncargs` value (defaults should be good for Tiger VNC).
+Options which should be passed to the vncviewer application are set in the `vncargs` value.
     - **Important:** Make sure you have configured your client **not** to resize the sessions (see the note about TigerVNC above).
     - **On Linux:** (optional) Save VNC session password (not available on macOS):
         - NOTE: This is for the final password prompt for each VNC window.